fnozoy/OneTime-helpers-in-Python/README.md

 **#webscraping RPA app - solve problem of long hours to create a request on RACF website to decomission application** uses SELENIUM and attends 2 kinds of requests: profile and group delete

+**#ETL app - solve problem of extract data from DB2 and load into Oracle - Onetime only process** loads 2 million rows in 20 minutes... preatty good implements cx_oracle "executemany"